sonamd6807456/ICT105-DRUK-MVP/docs/user-stories.md

 A good acceptance criterion should be:

-- Testable.
+- **Testable** — can be verified with a clear pass/fail outcome.
-- Observable in the final prototype.
+- **Observable** — visible and demonstrable in the final prototype.
-- Connected to a requirement.
+- **Connected to a requirement** — maps to a functional requirement (FR-XX).
-- Connected to user evidence.
+- **Connected to user evidence** — supported by survey responses and demo screenshots.
-- Not too vague.
+- **Not too vague** — specific enough that anyone can determine whether it works correctly.

 ## Rejected / Future User Stories